 change, and to trust in the subsequent unfolding of their

-We run The Developing Company, are married, and currently are back
+We run The Developing Company, are married, and are based in London.

 Penny Tompkins and James Lawley

-United Kingdom Council for Psychotherapy.
+United Kingdom Council for Psychotherapy in 1993.
 We have a private

 practice and teach Symbolic Modelling to